 Keychains & Whistles

-The Department of Public Safety provides security key chains and whistles to all students, faculty and staff.
-These key chains have a four digit security number that is entered into the Department's computer system along with the person's name, address or department, social security number and phone number.
+The Department of Public Safety has available security key chains and whistles to all students, faculty and staff.
+These key chains have a four digit security number that is entered into the Department's computer system along with the person's name, address or department, VU ID number and phone number.
 Public Safety encourages all students, faculty and staff to carry their keys on this security key chain.
 If keys are lost, and turned in to the department, we are able to immediately locate the owner.
 We also strongly encourage all members of our community to place this four digit security number on textbooks, bookbags, handbags, and any other items of value.

 Again, this will allow us to return Lost/Found property quickly and efficiently.
 Villanova Whistles are also distributed by Public Safety and we encourage students, faculty and staff to make this whistle part of their key chain.